moumita-royIO/AWS-S3-File-Transfer-Monitoring-Alerting/README.md

 3. Additionally a weekly email summarising the files in both storage accounts so I can have confidence the monitoring is working.

-Tech Stack Solution:
+**Tech Stack / Solution**

-Amazon S3 – File storage & validation
+- Amazon S3 – File storage & validation.
+Stores daily transferred files and allows size verification.
-AWS Lambda – File monitoring and alerting
+- AWS Lambda – Monitors file uploads and triggers alerts for missing or undersized files.
-AWS SES – Email notifications
+- AWS SES – Sends immediate alerts and weekly summary emails to the owner.
-Terraform – Infrastructure as code (IAC)
+- Terraform – Manages the infrastructure as code (IAC) for reproducibility and version control.
-Amazon EventBridge – Scheduled triggers for weekly summary Lambda to send reports AWS IAM (Identity and Access Management) – Manages permissions for the lambda roles with the least privilege required to access S3 and SES.
+- Amazon EventBridge – Schedules the weekly summary Lambda to automatically send reports.
+- AWS IAM – Provides least-privilege roles and permissions for Lambda functions to access S3 and SES securely.

 4. When terraform destroy deletes environment.
 Monitoring process must not be deleted when the environment is rebuilt.